ajpuckett/SBSGEM_standalone/README.md

 GEM_reconstruct_HallAtest.C: same as GEM_reconstruct.C, but specialized for analysis of Hall A GEM test data from 2016.
 Uses additional information from the calorimeter that was part of the test; computes simple sum of calorimeter ADC values.

+GEM_reconstruct_standalone_consolidated.C: consolidated version with capability to analyze three different data formats: Hall A GEM test 2016, INFN cosmic stand, UVA EEL cosmic stand.
+THIS IS THE VERSION THAT WILL BE DEVELOPED AND SUPPORTED GOING FORWARD!

 GEM_align.C: Alignment code; takes the output of GEM_reconstruct.C as input, determines best set of translational (x0, y0, z0) and rotational (alpha_x, alpha_y, alpha_z) "yaw, pitch, roll" offests to minimize chi-squared of straight line tracks.

-plot_GEM

 Usage example: